gab-ninja/morse_converter/README.md

 # morse_converter
-Simple tool that converst morse code to ASCII and vice-versa
+Simple tool that converts morse code to ASCII and vice-versa

 **To run**